alanszlosek/dbFacile/README.txt

 README

-I've changed quite a bit in April 2012 ... so I need to give more information about placeholders and some delete() changes.

 Working (passing tests) support for the following DBMS: MySQL (and MySQLi extension), Sqlite3, Postgresql.

+Question mark (?) and pound (#) placeholders.
+Parameters associated with question marks get quoted and escaped.
+Those associated with pound signs get inserted as-is, so you can do number literals (unquoted), or SQL function calls.

 I. Installation

 	1. Copy dbFacile.php and the appropriate driver file to a location in your document root
 	2. Include dbFacile_DRIVER.php in your PHP script (replace DRIVER with lowercase name of database)
-	3. Create a new instance of the class (like dbFacile_mysql)
+	3. Create a new instance of the class (like dbFacile_mysqli)
 	4. Call open(), passing DB connection parameters
 	5. Use.